-From the southern end of the parking area, a triple black-square-on-blue blaze marks the start of the Ramapo Lake Spur.
+At the southern end of the parking area, a triple black-square-on-blue blaze marks the start of the Ramapo Lake Spur.
 Follow the trail into the woods, passing stone ruins.
 After going up a steep pitch, the trail continues to climb on a wide, rocky path, paralleling a ca...

 On the other side of the dam, a triple blue-on-white blaze marks the start of the Ramapo Lake Loop.
 You will be following this trail in a clockwise direction around the lake.
-Just ahead, the red-blazed Lookout Trail begins on the left, and in about 500 feet, the route is co-blazed with red-on-white markers.
-Continue to follow the blue-on-white blazes along the wide gravel road, now unmarked, which runs close to the lakeshore, with views across the lake.
+Just ahead, the red-blazed Lookout Trail begins on the left, and for the nect 500 feet, the route is co-blazed with red-on-white markers.
+Continue to follow the blue-on-white blazes along the wide gravel road, which runs close to the lakeshore, with views across the lake.
 To the north, atop a hill with several pines, you can see the ruins of Foxcroft, a mansion built in 1910 which fell into disrepair in the 1950s.
 (The Castle Loop, which leads to the ruins of this mansion, is another great hike in this area.)

-The road proceeds through dense laurel thickets, crosses a causeway over an arm of the lake, and passes a swamp to the left and several interesting rock outcrops.
+The road proceeds through dense vegetation, crosses a causeway over an arm of the lake, and passes a swamp to the left and several interesting rock outcrops.
 It then moves away from the lakeshore but continues to parallel it, with views over the lake through the trees.

-Just past the southern end of the lake, about a mile from the dam, the road reaches a T-intersection, marked by street signs for “South Shore Drive” and “Pool Hollow Road.”
-Here, you should turn right to continue on the Ramapo Lake Loop.
+Just past the southern end of the lake, about a mile from the dam, the road reaches a T-intersection.
+Here, the red/blue LeGrande-Lake Connector begins on th left, but you should turn right to continue on the Ramapo Lake Loop.
 Then, in another 300 feet, bear right at a Y-intersection where the Cannonball Trail, marked by white-“C”-on-red blazes, joins from the left.